Nassau County Divorce Lawyer

 Our dedicated legal team is prepared to assist you with a variety of family law matters, including divorce, child custody, child support, and spousal support in Nassau County and nearby communities.
 Whether you are facing an uncontested divorce, a contested divorce, or a high-asset divorce, we are here to guide you through the process.
 Our attorneys understand the intricacies involved in high-asset divorces, including business valuations, property divisions, and the protection of high-net-worth estates.
 We work diligently to ensure that all aspects are addressed comprehensively to protect our clients' rights and interests.

-Reach out to our Nassau County divorce lawyer for a free legal consultation—Call at (631) 496-1484 or contact us online.
+Reach out to our Nassau County divorce lawyer for a free legal consultation—Call (631) 496-1484 or contact us online.

 Grounds for Divorce in New York